123uwez/my-project-1/README.md

-in this project we have created a projrct named "cognitive customer insight with customer Ai"
+# 'this is the code of the project named 'cognitive customer analysis using the watson AI'